n-lukas/Analyzing-Startup-Success/Process Creation.md

 ### By both City and Industry
 ![Industries](Visualizations/Industry by City.PNG)
-##### Clustered Bar Chart
+#### Clustered Bar Chart
 Due to the large amount of data, a clustered bar chart was used.
 You can quickly find which industries are the most prevelant in which cities by looking at the size of the bar.
 Values are also displayed on the bottom.
-##### Matrix
+#### Matrix
 A matrix was used to show the full picture of success by city and industry.
 The intersections show the value/startup for each city and industry.
 Totals are used to show the total startup/value by city and industry as well.
 Any blank data means that the industry is not present in that city.

 ### Relationships
 ![Tooltips](Visualizations/Tooltip.PNG)
-Highlighting a city or industry on the dashboard or Industry by City page will show a pop out of their respected report (Cities or Industries) with data portaining only to the highlighted selection
+Highlighting a city or industry on the dashboard or Industry by City page will show a pop out of their respected report (Cities or Industries) with data portaining only to the highlighted selection <br />
 ![Interactions](Visualizations/Interactions.PNG)
-You can click on any of the data points and it will automatically filter the rest of the data on that tab by that point
+You can click on any of the data points and it will automatically filter the rest of the data on that tab by that point <br />
 ![Drill](Visualizations/Drill Down.PNG)
-You can drill down to company level and see which values make up the key metric
+You can drill down to company level and see which values make up the key metric <br />
 ![Interactions](Visualizations/Slicer.PNG)
 You can filter by city on the Industries tab to have an additional set of visuals for key metrics by both industry and city.